Q. Do you offer coupon or promo codes?"

 Q. Why aren't your handbags lined?

-A. In most cases, yes.
-We have quite a variety of hides that will work with our items (Much more than we could possible list on the website).
-Just give us a call or email us to check if we have the color you are looking for.
-Sales on custom colors are FINAL.
+A. We carry a wide variety of hides, more than we could possibly list on our website.
+Please call or email us to check availability of the color you are looking for.
+Please note: all sales on custom colors are final.

-Q. Can I get a longer or shorter or wider handle on my handbag?
+Q. Can I get a longer, shorter, or wider handle on my handbag?

 Q. What are range marks?